 However, you must file a medical malpractice lawsuit within four years of the date of the underlying medical procedure, regardless of when you discovered your injury.

-Speak with a Birmingham personal injury attorney today to find out the applicable statute of limitations governing your potential case.
+Speak with an attorney today to find out the applicable statute of limitations governing your potential case.

-Why You Should Contact a Birmingham Personal Injury Lawyer
+Why You Should Contact a Birmingham Medical Malpractice Attorney

 In cases where the hospital’s breach of the standard of care was extreme, you might receive punitive damages.